remnrem/luna-doc/docs/ref/annotations.md

 [WRITE-ANNOTS](#write-annots)) or used to [derive](evals.md#derive)
 other summary metrics.

+<h3>Methods</h3>

+Annotation metadata augmentation attaches numeric key–value pairs to existing annotation instances.
+In annotation-overlap mode, each instance of the target class is evaluated against one or more reference annotation classes; computed quantities include binary overlap indicators, count of overlapping reference events, and signed or absolute distance to the nearest reference event (based on starts, stops, or midpoints).
+An optional temporal window expands the target interval before evaluating overlap.
+In signal-mode, the EDF samples spanning each target annotation (optionally extended by a window) are extracted and summarized by their mean, minimum, maximum, or range.
+A dedicated duration mode simply attaches each event's own duration as a metadata field.

 <h3>Parameters</h3>

 Annotation mode options (`other`, i.e. meta-data reflect overlaps with other annotations):